Learning Disability Today

 Inclusive theatre productions are becoming increasingly popular, providing experiences that are to be enjoyed by everyone.

-The National Autistic Society draws attention to the potential issues and stressors that a trip to the theatre can bring, as well as the effects this may have upon families: families are afraid of taking their child in case they upset others, so they tend to not go“.
+The National Autistic Society draws attention to the potential issues and stressors that a trip to the theatre can bring, as well as the effects this may have upon families: “families are afraid of taking their child in case they upset others, so they tend to not go“.

-The playhouse also offers ‘relaxed performances’ of some of their productions “that are more relaxed for all those who benefit from a show where loud noises are reduced, elements of surprise are kept to a minimum, and moving around the auditorium is not a problem”.
+The playhouse also offers ‘relaxed performances’ of some of their productions “, that are more relaxed for all those who benefit from a show where loud noises are reduced, elements of surprise are kept to a minimum, and moving around the auditorium is not a problem”.
 Chill-out areas are available before, during, and after performances, and the house lights are partially switched on throughout.
-A familiarisation visit is also available if a person, their carer, or loved one feels that it would be beneficial to scope out the surroundings before the show.
+A familiarisation visit is also available if a person, their carer, or loved one feels it would be beneficial to scope out the surroundings before the show.

 Theatre to facilitate discussion

 How was mental illness understood in the time of King George III?
 What has changed in attitudes towards mental health and how it is treated since the time of the play?
-What remains the same and what still needs to change?
+What remains the same, and what still needs to change?

 Set in Georgian England, the play shines a light on the horrific treatment of the mentally ill in an era which believed in torture as treatment.